tweedegolf/storage-abstraction/README.md

 The adapter subsequently takes care of translating the generic API to storage specific functions.
 Therefor, dependent on what definitions you use, this library could be seen as a wrapper or a shim.

-The method `switchAdapter` is not declared in `IStorage` but in the `Storage` class itself; this method parses the configuration and creates the appropriate adapter instance.
+The method `switchAdapter` is not declared in `IStorage` but in the `Storage` class itself; this is because the adapter have to implement `IStorage` and an adapter cannot (and should not) switch itself into another adapter

+`switchAdapter` parses the configuration and creates the appropriate adapter instance.
 This is done by a lookup table that maps a storage type to a path to an adapter module; the module will be loaded in runtime using `require()`.

 More adapter classes can be added for different storage types, note however that there are many cloud storage providers that keep their API compliant with Amazon S3, for instance [Wasabi](https://wasabi.com/).